engeir/volcano-data-deconvolution/DOC.md

 ### Peak differences

-We want to investigate how well we are able to resolve the true peaks in the temperature from the reconstructions.
+We want to investigate how well we can resolve the true peaks in the temperature from the reconstructions.
 Ideally, the only differences in peak values should be due to noise in the temperature time series, and not due to the reconstruction method.

 We plot both the PDF, and the CDF of the peak difference time series.